 That area, where a lot of boats were moored was not exactly one of the cleanest of the island, but nevertheless, kids played all around.
 On the moored boats, in the sea, on the beach…

 As to me, I walked around the whole island barefoot, but given most of the terrain was dirt road, not very difficult.

 While some children help their parents with fishing sea urchins, others help them run their small business.
-I thus caught a group of kids carrying soft drinks back.
+I thus happened upon a group of kids carrying soft drinks back from their parents’ boat to their shop.
 As the island has no supermarket, no drinking water, every supply must be sourced from the mainland.
 This also allows some entrepreneurial families to start some small business (called “Sari-Sari”).

 It was touching to see the little kid carry such a heavy burden and try his best to do it all by himself.

 Although Malapascua feels like paradise, it is important to note that since infrastructure is so undeveloped on the island, living conditions can be tough.
 Beyond the lack of hygiene and difficulty of accessing drinking water or disposing of garbage, people make a living out of hard work, either with tourism or with fishing.
 The island has no hard road, and the only transportation is some bikes, which even small children ride.

 Malapascua is great for its marvelous white beaches, but it is maybe only a drone that can give you a bird’s eye view of the small size of the island and its wonderful beaches and clear waters.

 You can have an idea of the general feel of the island from this video.